Fusion-io: History

 In January 2012, Fusion-io achieved a record breaking billion IOPS from eight servers at the DEMO Enterprise event in San Francisco.

 In June 2012, the Btrfs principal developers Chris Mason joined Fusion-io after leaving Oracle, and Josef Bacik left Red Hat to join Fusion-io.

 In August 2012, Fusion-io announced the ION Data Accelerator software.
 Since February 2014, the ION product is offered as an appliance instead of a software product.

 In March 2013, Fusion-io acquired the Linux software defined storage firm ID7, developers of the SCST generic SCSI target layer.

 At Storage Field Day 3, Fusion-io announced their acquisition of NexGen Storage in April 2013 for $114 million cash and $5 million in stock.

 NexGen was located in Louisville, Colorado and had a product it called n5, which it announced in November 2011 and upgraded in July 2012.

 The n5 was a hybrid product including hard disk drives as well as flash memory, aiming to provide more consistent performance guarantees than only disks.
 The n5 was renamed ioControl hybrid storage after acquisition.

 In May 2013, the co-founders David Flynn (CEO) and Rick White (CMO) left.
 In October 2013, Dennis Wolff, its CFO, left.

 In November 2013, the Btrfs developers Chris Mason and Josef Bacik left Fusion-io for Facebook.

 In 2012 and 2013, Fusion-io was criticized for depending too heavily on two major customers—Facebook and Apple.
 However, during the F2Q 2014 earnings call, it was made clear that in Q2 the orders of twelve customers exceeded $1 million each.

 A scalable multi-queue block layer for the Linux kernel was developed by Fusion-io engineers Axboe and Shaohua Li, and merged into the Linux kernel mainline in kernel version 3.13, released on January 19, 2014.
 This new block layer uses parallelism (and thus provides much higher performance) offered by SSDs using NVM Express.
 With the release of Linux kernel version 3.13, only the virtioblk driver has been modified to actually use this new interface.
 A technical presentation paper of this new feature was published at ACM SYSTOR'13.

 During the first half of 2014, Fusion-io sponsored conversion of the Linux kernel SCSI core to the blk-mq approach.

 In January 2014, Jens Axboe announced he was leaving Fusion-io to join Facebook.

-In June 2014, SanDisk announced its intentions to buy Fusion-io.
+In June 2014, SanDisk announced its intentions to buy Fusion-io. for about USD $1.1 Billion.
 SanDisk completed its acquisition of Fusion-io in July 2014.